-To speed up the algorithm's execution time, all the extracted tokens are then identified in each innocuous flow, and all flows, innocuous and suspicious, are converted in sequences of tokens discarding all bytes sequences not included in the extracted tokens set.
+To speed up algorithm's execution, all extracted tokens are then identified in each innocuous flow, and all flows, innocuous and suspicious, are converted in sequences of tokens discarding all bytes sequences not included in the extracted tokens set.

-Flows so obtained are then sent to the signature generation algorithm that, as we will see in §5, creates the required signatures.
+Flows so obtained are then sent to the signatures generation algorithm that, as we will see in Section 5, creates required signatures.